hlm628/hackanoho-2025/Readme.md

 ## Prerequisites

-To participate in this workshop, you'll need to have the following installed:
+To participate in this workshop, you'll need to have the following:

 1. **[VS Code](https://code.visualstudio.com/)** - Visual Studio Code is required for this workshop, as we'll be using its features and extensions extensively for LLM-powered data science workflows.
 Click on the link to download and install.